zirneklitis/DrukaatieBurti/README.md

 formatted with „Drukaatie burti Regular” takes approximately the same space as texts formatted with „Liberation Serif Regular”.

+There are six font weights available.
+At present only Latin letters are designed.

 <img src=DrukaatieBurti-0.14.3.png>

 ## Install to system